-The New Climate Economy project was overseen by the Global Commission on the Economy and Climate.
-Chaired by former President of Mexico Felipe Calderón, the Commission is made up of 24 former heads of government and finance ministers, and leaders of businesses, cities, international organisations, and research institutions.
+The New Climate Economy project was overseen by the Global Commission on the Economy and Climate.Chaired by former President of Mexico Felipe Calderón, the Commission is made up of 24 former heads of government and finance ministers, and leaders of businesses, cities, international organisations, and research institutions.
 The Commission was advised by a panel of 15 economists, all world leaders in their respective economic disciplines.

 The Prince of Wales's Corporate Leaders Group (CLG) is a select club of European business leaders working together with the support and advice of the University of Cambridge Institute for Sustainability Leadership, to advocate solutions to climate change to policy makers and business peers at the highest level, both within the EU and globally.
-The CLG is a founding member of the We Mean Business coalition.
+See www.cisl.cam.ac.uk/clg